 Below is a more home made setup, also running YourDyno.

 If you have an old eddy current dyno, in many cases you can use your existing power supply.
 They are controlled using some analog signal or PWM signal.
 You may connect the power supply’s control signal directly to YourDyno, or at most need to make a small interface to YourDyno.
 For example, old Bosch eddy current dynos use a 0-10V analog signal.
 To control those, you just need a simple circuit that converts between a 0-5V signal to a 0-10V signal.

 CAUTION!
 When working with Eddy current brake control, be aware that high voltages are generated.
 Take necessary precautions.

 In case you do not have a power supply, here are some options.

-Here is how to connect YourDyno to the SportsDevices power supply.
+Here is how to connect YourDyno instrument box to the YourDyno power supply.
 Similar connections apply for other brake supplies.
 The jumper inside the YourDyno box should be in the default position which is PWM.
 See this link if you are unsure if you have moved the jumper.